Zoom sur le charbon végétal activé

 What is activated charcoal?

-Charcoal has been known since the Age of Fire.
+Charcoal has been known since the age of fire.
 In the 15th century BC, the Egyptians used it to purify water.
 In the 18th century, it was used to decolorize certain materials, such as sugar.
 Activated charcoal continues to be the ingredient used in a large number of filtration systems (domestic and industrial).

 What are the benefits?